List of book-burning incidents: Writings of Arnold of Brescia (in France and Rome)

 Arnold of Brescia spoke out against several of the actions taken by the Church of Rome, specifically related to the Church's wealth.
 He was condemned at the Synod of Sens in 1141, and went on to lead the Commune of Rome in direct opposition to the Pope.
 The Church ordered all of his writings to be burned, which was done in such a through manner that the only evidence showing he wrote anything is the order for its destruction.
 (Note: Arnold's life depends for its sources on Otto of Freising and a chapter in John of Salisbury's Historia Pontificalis.)
 Arnold was eventually arrested and hung in 1155, his body was then burned.
 Nevertheless, Arnold's teachings and beliefs on apostolic poverty retained their influence after his death among "Arnoldists" and more widely among Waldensians and the Spiritual Franciscans.

 Nalanda University (by Bakhtiyar Khilji)

-The library of Nalanda, known as Dharma Gunj (Mountain of Truth) or Dharmagañja (Treasury of Truth), was the most renowned repository of Hindu and Buddhist knowledge in the world at the time.
-Its collection was said to comprise hundreds of thousands of volumes, so extensive that it burned for months when set aflame by Muslim invaders in 1193.
+The library of Nalanda, known as Dharma Gunj (Mountain of Truth) or Dharmaganja (Treasury of Truth), was the most renowned repository of Hindu and Buddhist knowledge in the world at the time.
+Its collection was said to comprise hundreds of thousands of volumes, so extensive that it burned for months when set aflame allegedly by Bakhtiyar Khalji in 1193.